Internet domain name project relaunches after software bug

 However, most organisations have chosen to keep quiet about whether they have applied for the new domains, or which so-called strings they have applied for, fearing that rivals might take advantage of the knowledge for their own Web strategies.

-Each application costs $185,000 in the first instance, and applicants must actively operate their new domains at an estimated cost of tens of thousands of dollars a year.
+Each application costs $185,000 (117,300 pounds) in the first instance, and applicants must actively operate their new domains at an estimated cost of tens of thousands of dollars a year.

 At the time the system was taken offline, 1,268 applicants had registered.